CHUO-FM

-CHUO-FM is a Canadian community-based campus radio station, broadcasting at 89.1 FM in Ottawa, on Rogers digital cable on channel 943, via RealAudio stream and in MP3.
-It is the campus radio station of the University of Ottawa, a member of the National Campus and Community Radio Association in Canada, and a member of the world community radio association AMARC.
+CHUO-FM was a Canadian community-based campus radio station, broadcasting at 89.1 FM in Ottawa, on Rogers digital cable on channel 943, via RealAudio stream and in MP3.
+It was the campus radio station of the University of Ottawa, a member of the National Campus and Community Radio Association in Canada, and a member of the world community radio association AMARC.

-CHUO's studios are located on the campus of the University of Ottawa, while its transmitter is located in Camp Fortune, Quebec.
+CHUO's studios were located on the campus of the University of Ottawa, while its transmitter was located in Camp Fortune, Quebec.

 History

 The station began as a radio club transmitting as CHOR, an AM carrier current station on 670 kHz in 1975 on the University of Ottawa campus.
 By 1984 CHOR was known as CFUO which started cable-casting and could be heard on closed circuit in the university's student residences.
 It was subsequently awarded a broadcast license by the CRTC, and began broadcasting at 89.1 FM on May 31, 1991.

 The station is bilingual, broadcasting in both of Canada's official languages; English and French.
 CHUO's programming is composed of 35% English programming, 35% French programming, and 10% in third languages.
 CHUO's programming is free form including the genres of jazz, indie rock, electronic, classical alongside many radio programs produced BY and FOR the Black community including Ici L'Afrique, Afrika Revisited, Black on Black, Rockers, Caribbean Flavour, Bouyon Racin, Men Kontré, FREESTYLE, and more.

 CHUO 89.1 FM launched a morning drive-time hip-hop show in June 2019.

 In 2023, the station lost a referendum on defunding its student levy.
 The referendum was repeated and approved again in 2024 following legal challenges by CHUO.

+In December 2025, the station officially shut down, although it continued to air prerecorded programming until March 2026.